hanazuki/isc-kea.deb/doc/sphinx/man/kea-dhcp6.8.rst

    Specifies the server port number (1-65535) on which the server listens.
 This is useful for testing purposes only.

+``-P client-port-number``
+   Specifies the client port number (1-65535) to which the server responds.
+This is useful for testing purposes only.

 Documentation
 ~~~~~~~~~~~~~